k2view-academy/K2View-Academy/articles/demo_project/README.md

 ## Fabric 6.2 DBs Setup

 The Fabric Knowledge Base project includes three databases that can be accessed locally from your computer without DB Management Software.

-To enable this all three **BILLING_DB**, **CRM_DB**, **ORDERS_DB** databases have been migrated to SQLite from their initial mySQL, Oracle or PostGrSQL format.
+To enable this, the BILLING_DB, CRM_DB and ORDERS_DB databases have been migrated to SQLite from their initial mySQL, Oracle or PostGrSQL format.

 To configure these databases, do the following: